Azure/Vision-AI-DevKit-Pages/docs/_docs/01-Get_Started.md

 ## Deploy the sample vision AI model

-To deploy an sample AI model, we will use the 'AI Vision Dev Kit Get Started Module' from the IoT Edge marketplace.
+We will use the 'AI Vision Dev Kit Get Started Module' from the IoT Edge Marketplace for this example deployment of a vision AI model.

-> [!NOTE] This module is currently hidden in the marketplace thus is only visible with the link below.

 - Go to [this link](https://ms.portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=AIDevKitPreview#blade/Microsoft_Azure_Marketplace/GalleryFeaturedMenuItemBlade/selectedMenuItemId/home/searchQuery/AI%20vision%20dev%20kit/resetMenuId/){:target="_blank"}, which will require you to sign-in to the Azure portal.
 You should see 'AI Vision Dev Kit Get Started Module'.
 Click on the name, then click the `Create` button.

-- Choose your subscription and the IoT Hub you created (these fields may already be filled with the correct information)
+- Choose your subscription and the IoT Hub you created previously (these fields may already be filled with the correct information)
 - Click 'Find device', the click on the name of the device you created, `myAiDevKitDevice` in the 'Select IoT Edge Device' panel that appears.
 - Click `Select`, then click `Create`.

-> [!Note] Module URI will need to be updated to use a test version.
+> [!Note] We are using a preview version of IoT Edge for this procedure, which requires a modification to the Edge Hub and Edge Agent Image settings.

+In your IoT Hub, click on `IoT Edge`, under *Automatic Device Managment*.
+Click on the Device ID for your device, the click on the `Set Modules` menu item.
+Click on `Configure advanced Edge Runtime settings`.

+Under 'Advanced Edge Settings - Edge Hub', make the following changes:

+- Replace the `Image` value `mcr.microsoft.com/azureiotedge-hub:1.0` with `mcr.microsoft.com/azureiotedge-hub:1.0.7-rc2`.
+- Add the environment variable `OptimizeForPerformance`.

+Under 'Advanced Edge Settings - Edge Agent, replace the `Image` value `mcr.microsoft.com/azureiotedge-agent:1.0` with `mcr.microsoft.com/azureiotedge-agent:1.0.7-rc2`.

+Click the `Save` button.
+>
-To edit the module URI, click on `Configure` next to the name of the module (AIVisionDevKitGetStartedModule).
-Update the Image URI field to `mcr.microsoft.com/aivision/visionsamplemodule:1.0.19_SSD-arm32v7`.
+Click on `Configure` next to the name of the module (AIVisionDevKitGetStartedModule) then make the following changes:

+- Update the Image URI field to `mcr.microsoft.com/aivision/visionsamplemodule:1.0.19_SSD-arm32v7`.
-Version 1.0.16 or higher of the get started module requires updated Container Create Options settings.
-Please replace the current Container Create Options values with the following and hit `Save`:
+- Replace the current `Container Create Options` values with the following:

 ```terminal
     {